 The meteorological data taken into account in the analysis are the daily measurements of rainfall; minimum and maximum temperatures; average relative humidity; and wind speed.
 These data are measured by both ground-based and remote meters (weather radars) and are provided by Radarmeteo.
 The meteorological data are available for the years 2015-2018, so the analysis is focused on this time period.

 The selected methodology involves using machine learning techniques, specifically ANN models, to estimate the future evolution of SWI given the available meteorological information.
-The last observed SWI value, assumed to be known four days earlier, is also used as input.
+The last observed SWI value,which, due to processing time, is assumed to be available four days after the observation, is also used as input.
+Thus, at time t the last available SWI value is assumed to be SWIt-4.
 The target is the expected difference, ΔSWI, between the present-day SWI and the last observed SWI value.
 Table 1 summarises the symbolism used for the models’ variables.

 Three ANN models have been taken into account in this study: a Multi-Layer Perceptron (MLP), a Long Short-Term Memory (LSTM) network [22], and an Adaptive Network-Based Fuzzy Inference System (ANFIS) model [23].